ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.8.0
+* [Enhancement] The package now checks to make sure it received a valid COMID from web services, which helps when the web service is down.
+It prints a warning if the lookup failed.
+* [Enhancement] The package now checks to make sure it obtained at least 24 predicted metric records.
+If it didn't but received some, then it prints a warning.
+If it received no records, it prints an error about the COMID
+* [Enhancement] Added a new `$get_comid_online` (default TRUE) flag to FFCProcessor objects.
+The web service that we use to look up COMIDs for gages has been spotty recently, and we returned the option to do a lookup locally with spatial data.
+It will still download a large amount of spatial data for NHD segments the first time it runs with the flag set to FALSE, but then future lookups will be much faster.
+It uses the nhdR package, which is not included as a package requirement, and instead is installed only if you set `ffc$get_comid_online = FALSE`.

 ### Version 0.9.7.5
 * [Update] Included updated data for peak flow metric predictions into package data.
 To support this, we are temporarily changing the FFCProcessor object to use offline metrics instead of data